rodrigues-t/ptax/README.md

 ## Description
-This project is a web application to provide PTAX exchange rates history of several currencies by open data API of Central Bank of Brazil.
+This project is a web application to provide PTAX exchange rates history of several currencies by the open data API of Central Bank of Brazil.

 ### What is PTAX exchange rate?
 Coming soon...

 ### Where can I find this Open Data API?
-Here you can find all the open API's served by Central Bank of Brazil:
+Here you can find all the open APIs served by the Central Bank of Brazil:
 **[EN]** https://opendata.bcb.gov.br/
 **[PT-BR]** https://dadosabertos.bcb.gov.br/